 ‘Ah, at last,’ the Teflon type bandit said upon reaching the serving station.
 ‘Get a decent portion of everything, Matey, there’s a lot to take in.
 Obviously, you won’t want chips.’

 ‘Chips?
 This doesn’t double up as a casino does it?’
 His companion’s remark made Diamonde smile and he was still chuckling as he made his way to a vacant table and sat down with his meal.
-Glen was shaking his head and projected a penetrative look of disapproval as he was left to foot the bill.
+Glen was shaking his head and looked on disapprovingly as he was left to foot the bill.

 ‘Do you ever pay for anything?’
-Glen ventured.
+Glen ventured as they sat at a basic circular table.

-‘What point is there to doing that?’
-Kai replied, cutting open his fried egg and directing a fried mushroom towards the small yellow puddle on his plate formed as a consequence.
+‘No point,’ Kai replied, cutting open his fried egg and directing a mushroom towards the small yellow puddle on his plate formed as a consequence.

 ‘Brabazon Lodge where amongst other things Past Words the publishers are located.’

 ‘I know them,’ Glen explained feeling like he was now, at last, batting on a sound wicket.
-‘Publishers of historical biographies.
-Though I have never seen any of their stuff in the shops.
+‘Publishers of historical biographies, though never seen anything in the shops.
 I sent them my biography of Napoleon.’

 ‘Yes, they were most impressed, Matey, and that’s why they know of you now,’ Kai declared reassuringly as he began dumping mushrooms, beans and the dissected egg on his buttered toast.

-‘Yeah, so impressed that they rejected it,’ the budding history author scathingly replied.
+‘Yeah, so impressed that they rejected it,’ the budding historian scathingly replied.

-‘There was just one major flaw with your biography of Napoleon,’ Diamonde disclosed, ‘that put them off.
-That being Napoleon was in it.’
+‘There was just one major flaw with your biography of Napoleon,’ Diamonde disclosed, ‘you had Napoleon in it.’

 Glen Mower had been about to engage his fork full of food with his taste buds but instead paused the mechanics of the process and remained open mouthed.